Blair Underwood: Career

 In 2008, Underwood starred in the first season of the HBO drama series In Treatment, for which he was nominated for Best Supporting Actor – Series, Miniseries or Television Film at the 2009 Golden Globes.
 From 2007 to 2009, he was regular cast member in the ABC prime time soap opera, Dirty Sexy Money.

 In 2010–2011, Underwood portrayed United States President Elias Martinez in the NBC drama series The Event.
 In 2010, Underwood portrayed the role of Saint Mark in The Truth & Life Dramatized Audio New Testament Bible, a 22-hour, celebrity-voiced, fully dramatized audio New Testament, based on the RSV-CE translation.
 In 2012, he played the lead role of Stanley in the Broadway revival of A Streetcar Named Desire.

 In 2013, Underwood played the role of Robert Ironside in the remake of the successful 1960s television series, Ironside, made famous by the late Raymond Burr.
 The show was cancelled after three episodes.
 The following year, he appeared in The Trip to Bountiful opposite Cicely Tyson.
 From 2015 to 2016, he had a recurring role in the ABC series Agents of S.H.I.E.L.D.
 In 2016, Underwood was cast in the ABC thriller series Quantico for the series regular role of CIA Deputy Director, Owen Hall.
 The series was canceled after three seasons in 2018.

 In 2019, Underwood played attorney Bobby Burns in the Netflix miniseries When They See Us.
 The following year, he co-starred opposite Octavia Spencer in the Netflix miniseries Self Made: Inspired by the Life of Madam C. J. Walker.
 Underwood has been a frequent guest narrator at Disney's Candlelight Processional, narrating the event in 2013, 2014, 2015, 2018, and 2021.
+He was also in the drama film Juanita (2019), and the horror film Longlegs (2024).

 In January 2020, Underwood appeared on stage as Captain Richard Davenport in the Roundabout Theatre Company's Broadway revival of Charles Fuller's Pulitzer Prize–winning drama A Soldier's Play.

+Other activities

+Underwood is a part of several charitable organizations.
+In 1989 he was a co-founder of Artists for a New South Africa (ANSA), along with Alfre Woodard, Danny Glover, and other actors.

+He won the 1993 Humanitarian Award for his work with the Los Angeles chapter of the Muscular Dystrophy Association.
+In 2003, along with Ashley Judd, he served as the spokesperson for YouthAIDS.
+In addition, he is involved with the AIDS Healthcare Foundation's Blair Underwood Clinic in Washington, D.C..